martynhoyer/gatsby-skeleton/README.md

 The `post.jsx` template does the most extra data querying since it has to retrieve author data, related posts data, as well as all the post data including SEO items.

 The other `index.jsx` and `tag.jsx` perform standard queries for the "Popular posts" and "Categories" lists.
 The `tag` template will also go and find the current category's data as it's more simple than doing the lookup client side.

+## Plugins

+The `gatsby-config.js` file shows all the plugins in use, but any special requirements are detailed here:

+### `gatsby-plugin-react-helmet`

+Standard - allows the `<head>` of a page to be manipulated from within a component.

+### `gatsby-plugin-i18n`

+Provides the multilanguage support - uses `react-intl` under the hood.

+### `gatsby-source-filesystem`

+Standard Gatsby plugin to allow reading from local filesystem directories with GraphQL.

+### `gatsby-transformer-json`

+Allows using JSON files as data endpoints.

+### `gatsby-transformer-remark`

+Transforms the markdown files into HTML.

+### `gatsby-plugin-mailchimp`

+Allows subscriptions to Mailchimp.
+The Mailchimp endpoint needs to be configured in the `SiteConfig` file.
+Instructions for setting up Mailchimp can be found on the plugin's GitHub repo.

+### `gatsby-plugin-svgr`

+Allows using SVGR to generate React components from SVGs.

+### `gatbsy-plugin-nprogress`

+Provides the small loading progress bar across the top of the page when navigating between pages.

+### `gatsby-plugin-google-tagmanager`

+Injects the Google Tag Manager scripts.
+Google tag manager ID needs to be configured in `SiteConfig`.

+### `gatsby-plugin-favicon`

+Takes a source favicon image and generates appropriate files for relevant devices/platforms and injects them into the `<head>`.

+### `gatsby-plugin-sharp`, `gatsby-transformer-sharp`

+Image processor used by `gatsby-image`.

+### `gatbsy-plugin-catch-links`

+Catches markdown links to internal pages and turns them into Gatsby `<Link />` components to avoid a page refresh when navigating to them.

+### `gatsby-plugin-sitemap`

+Generates a sitemap XML file and injects a link to it into the `<head>`.

+### `gatsby-plugin-styled-components`

+Allows usage of the CSS-in-JS library `styled-components` to style the React components.

+### `gatsby-plugin-netlify-cms`

+Automates the process of adding the CMS HTML files/scripts.

+### `gatsby-plugin-netlify`

+Allows configuration to be set at Netlify.
+Current config provided by SHO.ai

+### `gatsby-plugin-offline`

+Adds offline support to the site with ServiceWorker etc. Config has been customised slightly to keep the CMS working as expected.